 Anorexia Nervosa Warning Signs

-This eating disorder is characterized by abnormally low body weight, a fixation on body shape and size, and restrictive eating and it can be life-threatening.
+This eating disorder is characterized by abnormally low body weight, a fixation on body shape and size, and restrictive eating.
+Anorexia can be life-threatening.
 Look for other eating disorder risk factors of anorexia such as:

 Warning Signs for Bulimia Nervosa

 Bulimia nervosa is a condition that involves episodes of binging and purging.
-Those who suffer from this disorder may eat an abnormally large amount of food during a short period of time and then purge it by vomiting, taking laxatives or diuretics, or extreme exercising.
+Those who suffer from this disorder may eat an abnormally large amount of food during a short period of time and then purge it by vomiting, extreme exercising, or taking laxatives or diuretics.
 Bulimia nervosa also can be life-threatening.
 Symptoms may include:

-- Ridding self of calories in unhealthy ways, including vomiting, excessive exercise, or laxative use
+- Ridding yourself of calories in unhealthy ways, including vomiting, excessive exercise, or laxative use.

 Warning Signs of Binge Eating Disorder